nsharma1396/kvell/website/docs/database-plugins/overview.md

 ## Where to specify the plugin details ?

-All the configurations to be passed for the database instantiation of the required database are passed via the `databasePlugins` field in `kvell.config.js` file.
+All the plugin based configurations in kvell are required to be added to `kvell-plugins.js` file.
+The configuration for database instantiation of the required database are passed via the `databasePlugins` field in `kvell-plugins.js` file.

 To add a database-plugin, you need to add a `databasePluginObject` in the `databasePlugins` array.